ncontiero/dkcutter-nextjs/README.md

-✔ Do you want to use Docker compose for the database? … No / Yes ✔ What Authentication Provider would you like to use? › Clerk ✔ Do you want to receive events from the Clerk using a webhook? … No / Yes ✔ What Automated Dependency Updater do you want to use? › Mend Renovate ✔ Do you want the project to be configured? … No / Yes Next steps:
+✔ Do you want to use Docker compose for the database? … No / Yes ✔ What Authentication Provider would you like to use? › Clerk ✔ Do you want to receive events from the Clerk using a webhook? … No / Yes ✔ Do you want to use Trigger.dev? … No / Yes
+✔ What Automated Dependency Updater do you want to use? › Mend Renovate ✔ Do you want the project to be configured? … No / Yes Next steps: